Adventist HealthCare: Adventist HealthCare Center for Health Equity and Wellness

 An extension of Adventist HealthCare, the Center for Health Equity and Wellness was created in 2006 to raise community awareness about local health disparities, improve capacity to deliver population-based care, and develop solutions to eliminate local disparities in health care.
 To achieve these goals, the center focuses on education, services, and research.

 With their education initiative the center provides online and in-person training to health care professionals and staff.
 Through these classes they seek to increase cultural understanding and improve cross-cultural communication skills.

 The center also provides services to the Montgomery County community.
 These include interpretation and translation for patients, as well as health and wellness programs such as health education classes, screening events, support groups and special events.
 Through a partnership with Mobile Medical Care, the center helps to improve access to primary and preventative care to patients around the county regardless of ability to pay.

 The Center on Health Disparities conducts and supports research into the causes of and solutions to health disparities providing an annual report in conjunction with a health disparities conference and working with partners in research throughout the year.

 Marcos Pesquera, executive director for the Center for Health Equity and Wellness, serves on the Maryland Health Quality and Cost Council and co-chaired by Maryland Lt.
 Gov. Anthony Brown on the health disparities workgroup.

 Additional programs

 Adventist HealthCare's ACES (Ambulatory Care Electronic Health Records Solutions) program offers affiliated outpatient assistance in implementing EHRs in their practices.
 Physicians and hospitals who implement an electronic health record and demonstrate effective use of the system are eligible for federal incentive payments under the Health Information Technology for Economic and Clinical Health Act (HITECH).
 ACES allows physicians to have a secure, electronic platform for patients to receive more coordinated medical care.

-Leadership

-Terry Forde, the president and chief executive officer of Adventist HealthCare, has held those positions since April 2014.